BigNoid/script.skinshortcuts/README.txt

 Remember to replace 9000 with the id of the list you are using for the main menu.
 To provide more sub-menus for a main menu item, increase the value of the 'level' parameter.

-The script can provide a list of controls for your skinsettings.xml to let the user manage the additional sub-menu items.
+The script can provide a list of controls for your overrides.xml to let the user manage the additional sub-menu items.

 In the list where you want these controls to appear, put the following in the <content> tag: